aboodmo/Yelp-App/README.md

 # Yelp-App

-An iOS application similar to yelp that allows users to find resturants and city sights near their current location via yelp API.
+An iOS application similar to yelp that allows users to find restaurants and city sights near their current location via yelp API.

 # What I Learned